 Table of contents

-There is actually another tool that we recommend more called Atticus.
+There is actually another tool that I recommend more called Atticus.
 It's not just a great writing program built for authors, but it's also the best book formatting platform on the market.
-If you want to know why it's our favorite, check out our comparison of the best writing software on the market.
+If you want to know why it's our favorite, check out our comparison of the best writing software on the market, of which Squibler ranks #13.

 Pros: Where Squibler Stands Out

 Squibler offers several appealing features that help writers quickly and conveniently finish their books.
-Here are the elements that we like the most about Squibler:
+Here are the elements that I like the most about Squibler:

 1. Organizational Features